AbdelrahmanBl/laravel-uploadable/README.md

 {
     /**
      * Don't forget
-     * Add all the fields for files or images to the model $fillable when you don't use model $guarded.
+     * Add all the fields for file or image to the model $fillable when you don't use model $guarded.
      *
      * @var array
      */